Press office

 Frontiers for Young Minds (FYM) is an award-winning, non-profit, open-access, scientific journal for kids that publishes articles written by leading researchers and peer reviewed by children aged 8-15.

-The journal features over 1,200 articles with over 35 million views and downloads, produced by 3,800 authors, mentored by 800+ scientists and reviewed by 7,400+ youngsters from 65 countries worldwide.
+The journal features more than 1,600 articles with 50 million views and downloads, produced by 4,300 authors, mentored by 700+ scientists and reviewed by 9,400+ young people from 65 countries worldwide.

-FYM publishes in eight subject areas (Astronomy and Physics, Biodiversity, Chemistry & Materials, Earth & its Resources, Engineering & Technology, Human Health, Mathematics & Economics, Neuroscience & Psychology) with materials available in English, Hebrew, Arabic, Chinese, and French.
-To-date, the Nobel Collections (volumes 1, 2 and 3) garnered 150M+ views on social media.
+FYM publishes in eight subject areas (Astronomy and Physics, Biodiversity, Chemistry & Materials, Earth Sciences, Engineering & Technology, Human Health, Mathematics & Economics, Neuroscience & Psychology) with materials available in English, Hebrew, Arabic, Chinese, and French.
+To-date, the Nobel Collection has garnered 250M+ views on social media.

 Frontiers in Science is Frontiers’ flagship, multidisciplinary open access journal focused on transformational science to accelerate solutions for healthy lives on a healthy planet.